tgrosinger/ledger-obsidian/README.md

 ## Pricing

-This plugin is provided to everyone for free, however if you would like to say thanks or help support continued development, feel free to send a little my way through one of the following methods:
+This plugin is currently provided for free, however will possibly become a paid plugin once feature complete.
+If you would like to say thanks or help support continued development, feel free to send a little my way through one of the following methods:

 [![GitHub Sponsors](https://img.shields.io/github/sponsors/tgrosinger?style=social)](https://github.com/sponsors/tgrosinger)
 [![Paypal](https://img.shields.io/badge/paypal-tgrosinger-yellow?style=social&logo=paypal)](https://paypal.me/tgrosinger)